P-p-H-d/mlib/README.md

 The function may transform the element provided it doesn't reallocate the object and if the container supports iterating over modifiable elements.

+##### void name\_transform(container\_t d, container\_t c, void (*func)(type\_t *out, const type\_t in))

+Apply the function 'func' to each element of the container 'c' and push the result into the container 'd' so that 'd = func(c)'

+'func' shall output in the initialized object 'out' the transformed value of the contant object 'in'.
+Afterwards 'out' is pushed moved into 'd'.

+This method is defined only if the base type exports an INIT method.
+This method is defined only if the container exports a PUSH\_MOVE method.
+'c' and 'd' cannot be the same containers.

 ##### void name\_reduce(type\_t *dest, const container\_t c, void (*func)(type\_t *, type\_t const))

 Perform a reduction using the function 'func' to the elements of the container 'c'.